devtoguk/milestone-3-THINGS-TO-DO/README.md

 - [Using Flask to upload files to Amazon s3 tutorial](https://www.zabana.me/notes/flask-tutorial-upload-files-amazon-s3)

 ## Disclaimer
-The content of this website is solely for educational purposes.
+The content of this app is solely for educational purposes.